This Is the "It" Hairstyle the Year You Were Born

 1972: The Afro

-With disco reigning supreme, afros and natural hair in general became all of the rage.
+With disco reigning supreme, afros and natural hair in general became all the rage in the early '70s.
 And there's perhaps no female afro more iconic than Pam Grier's as Foxy Brown.
 The actress garnered millions of fans for her coiffed bravery.

 Actress Cicely Tyson made TV history when she sported cornrows on the television drama East Side/West Side in the 1960s.
 She continued to push boundaries with the look over the years.